-Our domestic violence solicitors will work with you, at your own pace, to ensure the full facts of the case are discovered.
-We will provide you with the necessary peace of mind that you will be looked after through the whole legal process.
+Our domestic violence solicitors work with you, at your own pace, to ensure the full facts of the case are discovered.
+We provide you with the necessary peace of mind that you will be looked after through the whole legal process.

-Domestic violence is an umbrella term and includes assaults, criminal damage and any episode of threatening violence, abuse or behaviour between adults who have been, or are currently, intimate partners or members of the same family.
+Domestic violence is an umbrella term and includes assault, criminal damage and any episode of threatening violence, abuse or behaviour between adults who have been, or are currently, intimate partners or members of the same family.

 The cross-government definition of domestic violence and abuse is:

 ‘Any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.’

 Domestic violence is not just considered in terms of physical violence, such as common assault, ABH or GBH.